 Generally, the immediate-release form of Adderall typically lasts around 4 to 6 hours, providing a relatively short-term effect.
 On the other hand, extended-release formulations, such as Adderall XR, can provide a longer duration of action, lasting up to 10 to 12 hours.

-It is important to note that the effects of Adderall may gradually decrease as the drug is metabolized and eliminated from the body.
 It is recommended to follow the prescribed dosage and timing provided by a healthcare professional to ensure the medication’s effectiveness and minimize the risk of side effects.

-Does Adderall creates eating disorders?
+Does Adderall create eating disorders?

 Adderall abuse can have a significant effect on individuals suffering from eating disorders.
-The drug can interfere with the natural physiological processes necessary for healthy weight management and can alter levels of hormones that are important in maintaining a healthy appetite.
+The drug can interfere with the natural physiological processes necessary for healthy weight management and alter levels of hormones that are important in maintaining a healthy appetite.
 It’s thought that Adderall may trigger feelings of anxiety or dysphoria which could lead to extreme restrictive behaviors such as anorexia nervosa or bulimia nervosa.

 Adderall misuse in individuals with existing eating disorders may act as a form of self-medication and can have a numbing effect, temporarily cloaking any underlying emotions that may be driving their disordered behaviors.